cartus0910/Berkeley_Course_Crawler/README.md

 multiple_results
 ```

+***

+## For non-python environmnet

-Or You can just process through online environment here
+You can just process through online environment here
-Just visit [my repl](https://repl.it/@cartus0910/TrimOrchidBootstrapping-2) and follow the instructions below.
+Just visit [my repl here](https://repl.it/@cartus0910/TrimOrchidBootstrapping-2) and follow the instructions below.

 1. Just ignore all the code that you see.
 Click "run" button directly.
 *  Note: it may takes a few minutes do download all the packages needed.